22 Things To Do In Indianapolis This Spring Break

 22. Budget-friendly spring break ideas

-If you are still stuck on what to do this spring break, head over to the Indy’s Child calendar for all of the family-friendly events going on around Indy!
+If you are still unsure of what to do this spring break, check out the Indy’s Child calendar for all of the family-friendly events happening around Indy!

 Related Articles